karlropkins/AQEval/joss_paper/paper.md

 [@kelly2011impact; @pearce2011quantifying; @jones2012large; @grange2019using].

-Various methods have been developed to investigate discrete changes in a wide range of time-series [see e.g. @reeves2007review; @truong2020selective], and several `R` [@r2025r] packages have been developed for their use, e.g. `bcp` [@erdman2008bcp], `changepoint` [@killick2016changepoint], `segmented` [@muggeo2008segmented], and `strucchange` [@zeileis2002strucchange].
-Some have even been applied to the detection of large changes in air quality time-series [@carslaw2006change], and with additional signal isolation to smaller changes [@carslaw2007detecting].
-However, those tasked with air quality data analysis, although highly skilled in a wide range of air quality assessment activities, are unlike to be able to dedicate sufficient time and funding to the development of in-house expertise required to routinely apply these.
+Various methods have been developed to investigate discrete changes in a wide range of time-series [see e.g. @reeves2007review; @truong2020selective].
+Several `R` [@r2025r] packages have been developed for their use, e.g. `bcp` [@erdman2008bcp], `changepoint` [@killick2016changepoint], `segmented` [@muggeo2008segmented], and `strucchange` [@zeileis2002strucchange], and some have even been applied to air quality time-series, see e.g. [@carslaw2006change, @carslaw2007detecting].

+However, many of those tasked with air quality policy assessment, although highly skilled in a wide range of monitoring activities, are unlike to be able to dedicate sufficient time and resources to the development of in-house expertise in such specialist procedures.

 `AQEval` was developed to address this skill gap.
-It aligns the inputs and outputs of a number of statistical methods to provide a one-package option for anyone interested in using `R` to routinely detect, characterise and quantify discrete change in air quality data.
+It aligns the inputs and outputs of a number of statistical methods to provide a one-package option for anyone interested in using `R` to routinely investigate change in air quality data.

 As many air quality professionals already use the `R` package `openair` [@carslaw2012openair; @ropkins2012openair] for more conventional analysis and data visualisation,